Legends and anecdotes

 Strindberg reads in secret

 The author Eugène Fahlstedt has told the story of his friend August Strindberg bringing his companions along to the library to read the Devil's Bible sometime in the 1870s.
-It was the middle of the night, but Strindberg, who worked at the National Library, used his set of keys to open the building.
+It was the middle of the night, but Strindberg, who worked at KB, used his set of keys to open the building.
 He brought out the Bible and “struck matches, and there in the glow of sulphurous flames, they … they… (gesture that they lean forward) … they read from the Devil's Bible.”